chauvinSimon/tri_stats/README.md

 - The **mini areo TT bars** [have been banned](https://www.slowtwitch.com/Lifestyle/An_Athlete_s_Perspective_on_2022_World_Triathlon_Rules_8217.html) in 2023.
 - Bike courses are **mostly flat**.
   - Events often take place on flat coasts, near to a sea, or in **flat big cities**.
+  - [Joel Filliol](https://joelfilliol.com/) ( :canada: :scotland: ) shares insights in [this TTS podcast (around 43:00)](https://scientifictriathlon.com/tts409/) about bike courses that allow for a break to stay away.
 - Because of **U-turns**.
   - As Michel Hidalgo ( :brazil: ) [explains in this video](https://youtu.be/8dvcwuT2T_8?t=780), **U-turns can be detrimental for breakaways**.
 - Athletes may prefer to conserve energy for the **run segment**.
   - Valid of strong runners.
   - But for others?
-Maybe it is **worth more** to **conserve energy by drafting** and try to make top-20 with a good run, rather than risk a breakaway that might be caught, be burnt and **come back home without any prize money**?
+Maybe it is **worth more** to **conserve energy by drafting** and try to make top-20 with a good run, rather than risk a breakaway that might be caught, be burnt and **come back home without any prize money or qualification points**?
 - Not enough bike power?
   - Possibly, given these athletes need to be strong in swim and run as well, they cannot **afford having massive legs**.